McMasterAI2024-2025/TrafficLightRL/README.md

 ## 💻 Technologies

 - **Reinforcement Learning:** [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) for agent training.
-- **Traffic Simulation:** [SUMO (Simulation of Urban MObility)](https://www.eclipse.org/sumo/) for realistic modeling.
+- **Traffic Simulation:** [SUMO (Simulation of Urban MObility)](https://www.eclipse.org/sumo/) for realistic simulations.
 - **Environment Design:** [OpenAI Gymnasium](https://gymnasium.farama.org/) for RL integration.
 - **Mapping Tools:** [OpenStreetMap](https://www.openstreetmap.org/) for real-world data.
-- **Visualization:** SUMO-GUI.

 ---

-## 🏆 Project Highlights
+## 🏆 MVP

-- **Innovative RL Integration:** Traffic agents trained to adapt dynamically to changing conditions.
-- **Real-World Scenarios:** Simulations modeled after real intersections with OSM data.
-- **Interactive Demos:** Campus-specific presentations to showcase tailored solutions.
-- **Scalable and Generalizable:** A foundation for expanding to diverse urban settings.
+Description: will probably include a short video demo of the MVP as well as a bunch of metrics (big numbers that will help make our project stand out!) *Ex.
+Reduced wait times by 30%*

 ---